jyzgo/ExcelToJson/README.md

  Still, it will export a .cs file with all enum,so you can use the enum in Unity.

  PS:There's no error check in this excel,make sure you fill the right content

+ This excel only generate "ANSI" encoding file,if you want "UTF-8"format, try "AnsiToUtf8.py"